 Payment options

-Before we begin looking at the different ways you can pay for your wedding, let’s take a look at the two most common payment options: Cash and Credit card.
+Before we begin looking at the different ways you can pay for your wedding, let’s take a look at the two most common payment options: Cash (Debit) and Credit card.

 Cash is the most popular way to pay for a wedding.
 It’s easy and convenient.
 Plus, you don’t have to worry about paying any interest rates.
-On the other hand, credit cards can be suitable because it’s easy to make payments through your credit card online.

 [ PROS AND CONS OF PAYING FOR YOUR WEDDING IN CASH ]

-If you choose to pay for the wedding in cash or money transfer, you will need a large sum upfront.
+If you choose to pay for the wedding in cash or a money transfer, you will need a fairly large sum upfront.
 This can be a bit of a challenge if you’re just getting started saving for the big day.
 Plus, it’s not always easy for everyone to find that much cash at once.

-What you can consider is that not everything about your wedding is paid in full upfront.
 It is usually only a percentage of the total amount.
 Most likely between 20-30%.
 Some wedding vendors might even require a flat fee amount for the deposit.

 This means the cash upfront that you have to come up with might not be as large as you think it will be.
 You can contact the wedding vendors you are eyeing and see what their payment terms are.
-Check what the initial payment, deposit, or booking fee is.
-Ask them how long they can ‘pencil’ in your wedding date so you can have the time to plan the cash to book their services or products.

 Plan the dates when you ‘finalize’ the booking with the wedding vendor.
 Organize this in your calendar based on when that cash is coming or arriving – or when the cash is ready to be used.